idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 So far, we've only used `container` from `enclaveOptions`.
 There are a few more fields that you can set:

 - `theme?: "light" | "dark"`: Forces a specific theme for the enclave pop-up.
 By default, this is discovered through the media query `prefers-color-scheme`.
 - `mode?: "new" | "existing"`: Forces a specific verbiage to be shown on the enclave pop-up.
-The default is `existing`, but issuers can set it to `new` to show messages that are more helful for new users.
+The default is `existing`, but issuers can set it to `new` to show messages that are more helpful for new users.
 Unless you're an issuer, this should not be supplied.
 - `url?: string`: URL of the enclave pop-up.
 Unless you're developing your own enclave, this should not be supplied.
 - `throwOnUserCancelUnlock?: boolean`: Controls the SDK's reaction to the user closing the enclave pop-up.
 The default, `false`, keeps the **🔓 Unlock idOS** button visible so the user can click it again and finish the unlocking process.
 If this value is `true`, the SDK will hide the button and raise whatever error it got from the enclave pop-up.